DeGraciaMathieu/Manager/README.md

     }
 }
 ```

+> This repository class is an anti-corruption layer

 Thus, your application will never be aware of which driver it is handling, because it will always be encapsulated in a class repository.

 The repository is also a good place if you need to add specific logic for all drivers.